charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/CSS/Intermediate CSS.md

 - the order of the properities is as follows:
 	`grid-row-start`/ `grid-column-start` /`grid-row-end` /`grid-column-end` grid area also can refer to a few other things such as:
+- default spans: if no start/end grid values defined it wil default to the span of one track for both column and row.
+- counting backward: specifying a negative value will count from the back `grid-column-start:-1;` this is very useful for making grid elements span across the templates
 - `grid-template-areas`
 	- instead of defining the grid area with lines for each element, make a template out of words as seen here:
 ```css